Orange-OpenSource/fiware-cepheus/README.md

 ## Running

-Espr4FastData is a SpringBoot application.
+Fiware-cepheus is a SpringBoot application.
 You can run it as a service.

-	java -jar espR4FastData.jar
+	java -jar cepheus-cep.jar

 ### Configuration file